Flooding And Rising Seas Threaten America's Oldest Farmland

 Tully says that as the Atlantic Ocean heats up, it's expanding.
 That means higher tides and more flooding.
 But that may not be all that's happening.

 She bends over a pipe in the ground and pulls up two black tubes.
 One registers salinity; it's three times what corn can handle.
 The other measures groundwater level.
-It's just a couple feet down, visible inside the pipe.
+It's just a couple feet down, clearly visible inside the pipe.

 Tully thinks the sea is pushing underneath the land and into the groundwater.
 She worries this briny mix is then rising with sea levels, killing from below.
 It's a threat that stretches all the way down the Eastern Seaboard to the Florida Everglades.